2025 - Fall

 Understand the role of production design and how the creation and selection of sets, locations and environments contribute to the visual language of film.
 Explore fundamental elements of story, production, critical analysis, and the collaborative process of film making from the design perspective.

-RTF 343 ADVANCED DOCUMENTARY PRODUCTION • ILIANA SOSA
+RTF 343 ADVANCED NARRATIVE PRODUCTION • BERNDT MADER, TBA

 Flag/s: Independent Inquiry

-From script to sound design, students spend the semester completing an advanced video production (5–10 minutes).
+From script, to production, to edit and sound design, students spend the semester completing an advanced video production (5–10 minutes).
 Emphasis is placed on storytelling, strong cinematic style, and production values.
 Students are not required to direct but must participate in the key crew positions on various projects for full credit.

 RTF 343/388P CINEMA LABORATORY • DEBORAH EVE LEWIS

-Cinema Laboratory seeks self-driven RTF graduate students, upper level RTF undergraduates (especially those in their last semester at UT), Photojournalism students, and students from the School of Architecture and the Art School.
-There will be a Wednesday evening lab for those from non-RTF departments to learn RTF protocol and basic editing, camera and sound work.
+Cinema Laboratory seeks self-driven MFA students, RTF undergraduates (especially those in their last few semesters), Photojournalism students, Theatre Directors and students from the School of Architecture and the Art School.
+The T.A. will help non-RTF students learn RTF protocol and basic editing, camera and sound work, if necessary.

 RTF 343D CINEMATOGRAPHY • DEBORAH EVE LEWIS